PistonDevelopers/dyon_snippets/meta_parser/README.md

 Generates standalone parsers (no dependencies) in Dyon using a [Piston-Meta](https://github.com/pistondevelopers/meta) document and a DSL document.

+### Self-Convert Rules

+The DSL describes itself:

 [Self-Convert](./src/self-convert.txt)

+During generating the code for a new parser, the Dyon data representing these self-convert rules are used to bootstrap the parser generator at runtime.
+With other words, it generates itself first, to reduce the amount of overall code.

+### Introduction

 The DSL (Domain Specific Language) describes how to convert meta-data into Dyon data.